-- 1. authorizes the Board of Directors, in application of articles L.225-197-1 et seg. of the French Commercial Code, and any duly authorized representative of the Board, to grant on one or more occasions existing free shares and/or free shares to be issued by the Company, for the benefit of all or certain employees and/or corporate officers of the Company and/or companies or related combinations under the conditions imposed by article L.225-197-2 of the French Commercial Code: - 2. sets the duration of this authorization at thirty-eight (38) months from the date of the present Shareholders' Meeting; - 3. decides that the number of existing and/or new shares aranted pursuant to this authorization may not exceed 2.5% of the issued capital as of the date of the decision. made by the Board of Directors and 1.5% of the share capital during a single fiscal year, before taking into account any adjustments made to protect grantees' rights; - 4. decides that the existing shares and/or shares to be issued may, under the conditions imposed by law, be granted for the benefit of the Chief Executive Officer in his capacity as a corporate officer of the Company, provided that (i) these shares may not represent more than 5% of the total free share grants made during each fiscal year by the Board of Directors; (ii) their final grant will be entirely subject to the achievement of one or more performance conditions as decided by the Board of Directors; and (iii) the number of free shares granted to the Chief Executive Officer in his capacity
+- 1. authorizes the Board of Directors, in application of articles L.225-197-1 et seq. of the French Commercial Code, and any duly authorized representative of the Board, to grant on one or more occasions existing free shares and/or free shares to be issued by the Company, for the benefit of all or certain employees and/or corporate officers of the Company and/or companies or related combinations under the conditions imposed by article L.225-197-2 of the French Commercial Code; - sets the duration of this authorization at thirty-eight (38) months from the date of the present Shareholders' Meeting; - 3. decides that the number of existing and/or new shares granted pursuant to this authorization may not exceed 2.5% of the issued capital as of the date of the decision made by the Board of Directors and 1.5% of the share capital during a single fiscal year, before taking into account any adjustments made to protect grantees' rights; - 4. decides that the existing shares and/or shares to be issued may, under the conditions imposed by law, be granted for the benefit of the Chief Executive Officer in his capacity as a corporate officer of the Company, provided that (i) these shares may not represent more than 5% of the total free share grants made during each fiscal year by the Board of Directors; (ii) their final grant will be entirely subject to the achievement of one or more performance conditions as decided by the Board of Directors; and (iii) the number of free shares granted to the Chief Executive Officer in his capacity as a corporate officer that must be held in registered form for as long as he remains in office will be set by the Board of Directors;